 Setting goals is foundational to this process.
 As you set operational goals like expanding your workforce, buying equipment, or opening a secondary location, budgeting means finding out how much these things will cost.
 If you know that expanding your workforce is going to increase your annual costs by $100,000, dig in further.
 What are the recruiting fees, employee benefits, key-person insurance, payroll fees.
 You will want to budget for this before starting the hiring process.

 Here’s the advice: you are too busy to do this.
 Don’t do it yourself.
-Get a financial analyst to prepare a budget for you.
+Get fractional CFO services to prepare a budget for you.
 Give that person your goals, access to your books, meetings with key people, etc. They’ll do the legwork.
 You approve the budget.
 That’s the only painless way.